justingracie/Project3_Virtual_Gallery/README.md

 # Virtual Gallery React

-For this project I essentially built a React front end for the Art Institute of Chicago's public API.
+For this project I built a React front end for the Art Institute of Chicago's public API.
 It is designed to be a virtual gallery featuring 3 artist exhibits.
-There is also a Browse page that allows visitors to click a button to randomly generate a work of art from the Art institutes database of about 120 thousand works of art.
+There is also a Browse page that allows visitors to click a button that randomly generate a work of art from the Art institutes database of nearly 120 thousand works of art.

 ### Images of Site